 At work, you're working hard to prepare for a presentation that you're giving in less than an hour.
-A coworker comes by to chat about a problem that she's having with another coworker.
-You don't have time to talk to her about this, so you say:
+A co-worker comes by to chat about a problem that she's having with another co-worker.
+You don't have time to talk to her about this, so you say this.

 Actually, now's not a good time.

-Use this to tell people something that's different from what they are expecting to hear, or unexpected:
+Use this to tell people something that's unexpected or different from what they are expecting to hear:

-"Actually," is really useful in situations where someone is doing something wrong and you want to correct them.
+"Actually," is really useful for correcting people.
 For example, if you're putting a puzzle together with someone and they put a piece in the wrong place, say: